How To Reduce Your Summer Electric Bill

 If the outdoor temperature exceeds the temperature inside your house, avoid activities that generate a lot of heat.

-Avoid cooking on the stove top, using the oven, dryer, and the dishwasher.
+Avoid cooking on the stovetop, using the oven, dryer, and the dishwasher.
+This tip on how to reduce electric bill in summer has saved me a ton alone.

 Instead, microwave your food or try and grill it outside.
 We do most of our cooking on the grill in the summer.